AAlab1819/ProjectTeam01-B/README.md

 ## SOLUTION

 ### 1. Greedy Algorithm
 One of the solution is to use greedy algorithm.
-Greedy algorithm means that always makes the choice that seems to be the best at that moment.
-The greedy algorithm has only one shot to compute the optimal solution so that it never goes back and reverses the decision
+Greedy algorithm is the one that always makes the choice that seems to be the best at that moment.
+The greedy algorithm has only one shot to compute the optimal solution so that it can never goes back and reverses the decision.
-In this particular case, we can conclude that there are 3 method in terms of finding the correct bracket:
+In this particular case, we can conclude that there are 3 methods in term of finding the correct bracket:
 1. |S| is even
     example: ((?))
     - 'char=1' --> (   --> odd char --> not fulfilled
     - 'char=2' --> ((  --> even chars --> fulfilled
     - 'char=3' --> ((? --> odd chars --> not fulfilled
     - 'char=4' --> ((?) --> even chars --> fulfilled
     - 'char=5' --> ((?)) --> odd chars --> not fulfilled
     Therefore, there are 2 fulfilled condition for condition number 1, which are when |s| is even.
 2. Check one index with other index from left to right (encounter '(' and '?')
-    * notes : we use 2d array because we want to check one index with another index, which will explained below*
+    * notes : we use 2 dimensional array because we want to check one index with another index, which will be explained below*

-             for(int i = 0;i < len;i++)  // check one index
+             for(int i = 0; i < len; i++)  // checking one index
              {
             int cur = 0;
-            for(int j = i;j < len;j++) { // with other index next to the first index that we check
-            if(s[j] == '(' || s[j] == '?') // if we find '(' bracket and '?' (since '?' could be consider as correct bracket)
+            for(int j = i; j < len; j++) { // with the index next to the first index that we check if(s[j] == '(' || s[j] == '?') // if we find '(' bracket and '?' (since '?' could be consider as correct bracket)
                                             //then the cur will be increase.
             {